Does Universal Credit affect your credit score?

 Although receiving Universal Credit does not affect your credit score, it could affect your ability to take out a mortgage.

-If you are working but on a low income and claiming Universal Credit, your income may not be sufficient to pass lenders’ affordability checks.
+• If you are working but on a low income and claiming Universal Credit, your combined income may still be sufficient to pass affordability checks — it's worth using an eligibility checker or speaking to a broker, to see which lenders might accept you.

 If you are turned down for a mortgage, or other credit, due to a low income, try to avoid making another application for 6 months.
 Too many credit applications in a short space of time may cause your score to dip.